SkysOrder/OSG-DevOps-Assignment/README.md

-# OSG-DevOps-Assignment
+# OSG Deveops Assignment
-OSG DevOps Assignment
+This consist the responses the to 2 challenges